archae0pteryx/oregon-keno/README.md

 # Oregon Lottery Keno Scraper
 ---
+Update: May 2020
+The scraper is still running very well.
+If you would like an API key to access the raw data in real time for any reason ping me and we can work something out.

-A server to scrape and save the oregon lottery keno picks with a control api
+A server to scrape and save the oregon lottery keno picks with a control api.
+There is a companion repo with my probability algorithms that I apply to this pseudo random number generator.
+Some of the algorithms there were shared with me by a friend and his business partner and were developed by him during the vietnam war for target marketing.
+Unfortunatly, I promised I would not open source it.

 ## requirements
 - node v12